aadhithbala/aadhithbala/README.md

-# Hi 👋, My name is Aadhith
+# Hi, My name is Aadhith

 An aspiring web developer diving into the world of HTML, CSS, JavaScript, and React to build awesome projects.
 I love arch and enjoy customizing my desktop to create beautiful and functional setups.